What to Do If a Spouse Isn’t Paying Their Alimony In Pennsylvania

 On the other hand, failure to comply with a Court Order can result in a finding of contempt of court.
 And that has penalties and enforceable consequences.

 If You Have An Order And Your Spouse Doesn’t Pay What Should You Do?

 The reality is, unfortunately, that there are many obligations that go unmet in the world.
 Sometimes because situations are unforeseen and unforeseeable, sometimes because circumstances change, and sometimes because people simply don’t want to do the thing they are supposed to do.
 However, the obligation to follow a Court Order is one that has teeth.

 If your spouse fails to pay their mandatory court-ordered alimony, you have essentially become one of their creditors.
 And they are in contempt of court.
 Therefore, the first thing you should do is contact your attorney and advise him or her of the situation.

 You will likely need to bring a motion to the court seeking to hold your spouse in contempt of court for their failure to pay.
 Assuming the Court upholds the order and grants the motion, your spouse may be subject to criminal as well as civil repercussions for their actions.

 Contact the Law Offices of Kreisher & Gregorowicz

 Being able to pursue and stand up for your rights after a divorce can sometimes be a part of the healing process.
 Don’t allow a spouse who owes you spousal support or alimony to get away with not paying you.
 And don’t try to fight the battle alone.
-Turn to the attorneys at the Law Offices of Kreisher & Gregorowicz for help.
+Turn to the Columbia County family law attorneys at the Law Offices of Kreisher & Gregorowicz for help.
 We can be reached at (570) 784-5211.